TsakasPanagiotis/GDL-DTI/README.md

 ## representations.ipynb

 - define a function that craetes random diffusion tensors
-- define a function for polar decomposition and polar decomposition
+- define a function for spectral decomposition and spectral decomposition
     - run two tests and measure accuracy of going from decomposition to the original d-tensor
 - define a function for quaternion decomposition and quaternion decomposition
     - run two tests and measure accuracy of going from decomposition to the original d-tensor